Support for Film Education

 Proposals from applicants in non-EU countries may be selected, provided that, on the date of the award decision, agreements have been signed setting out the arrangements for the participation of those countries in the programme established by the Regulation referred to above.
 An updated list of countries that fulfil the conditions referred to in Article 8 of the Regulation and that the Commission has started negotiations with can be found here.
 Individuals may not apply for a grant.

-- Projects require at least 3 partners (project leader and at least 2 partners) of which at least 2 partners coming from the film education sector and come from 3 different countries participating in the MEDIA Sub-programme and cover at least 3 different languages.
+Projects require at least 3 partners, of which at least 2 partners coming from the film education sector.
+The partners must come from 3 different countries participating in the MEDIA Sub-programme and cover at least 3 different languages.

 How to Apply